Dhanya0181/Loan-Default-Prediction/README.md

 #Introduction

 The aim of the project is to predict whether the individuals will make a loan default or not given their details.
-Our interest in understanding the likelihood of each individual to default on their loan payments so that resources can be allocated appropriately to support these borrowers.
+Our interest is in understanding the likelihood of each individual to default on their loan payments so that resources can be allocated appropriately to support these borrowers.

 train.csv contains 70% of the overall sample (255,347 borrowers to be exact) and importantly, will reveal whether or not the borrower